-Page 4 Name: Earl L. Langelel
+Name: Earl L. Lambeau Page Lof

 List the source, type, and amount of earned income from any source (other than the filer's current employment by the U.S. government) totaling \$200 or more during the reporting period.
 For both the filer and filer's spouse, list the source and amount of any honoraria.
 List only the source for other spouse earned income exceeding \$1,000.
+See examples below.

-See examples below. or than the filer's current employment by the U.S. government) totaling \$20 the source for other spouse earned income exceeding \$1,000.
-See example included the Social Security Act ent) totaling \$200 or more during th 100.
-See examples below. e reporting period.
-For both the filer INCOME LIMITS and PROHIBITED INCOME: Be advised that the income limit and prohibited income may apply to you after you are on House payroll.
-The 2016 limit on outside earned income for Members and employees compensated at or above the "senior staff" rate was \$27,495.
-The 2017 limit is \$27,765.
-In addition, certain types of income (notably honoraria, director's fees, and payments for professional services involving a fiduciary relationship) are totally prohibited for Members and senior staff. ncome may apply to you after you limit is \$27,765.
-In addition, certar staff. u are on House payroll.
-The 2016 ain types of income (notably honoral Ilmit on outside earned income for ia, director's fees, and payments for Am Amount Source (include date of receipt for honoraria) Type Current Year to Filing Preceding Year ABC Trade Association, Baltimore, MD (July 15) Honorarium \$0 \$500 Examples: State of maryland Cot.
-2) Civil War Noundtable (Cot.
-2) Onland Coulin Brand of Education Spouse Salary Spouse Salary \$0 \$0 N/A \$1,000 \$1,000 N/A Lewrence Roofing Salary \$ 40,000 \$40,000 First Union of Green Bay Director's Fees \$ 12,000 \$3,000 INERP Radio Apprarance 4 th 300 Stake of Wisconsin # 36,000 \$12,000 Hallmark ne) 7 2 7
+p tydo.
+See examples below.
+Social Security Act.
+You are on House payroll.
+The 2017 limit on outside earned income for ertain types of income (notably honoraria, director's fees, and payments for Amount Current Year to Filing Preceding Year 009\$ 0% 50 S1,000 N/A N/A # 140,000 \$ 40,000 # 12,000 N/4 # 300 \$ 56,000 \$ 12,000 4/2 to be refused income exceeding and benefits received under the sincome may apply to you after limit is \$28,050.
+In addition, or staff.
+Type Honorarium Spouse Speech Spouse Salary Salary Director's Fees Appearance Pension Spouse Salary EXCLUDE: Military pay (such as National Guard or Reserve pay), federal retirement programs, and benefits received under the Social Security Act.
+INCOME LIMITS and PROHIBITED INCOME: Be advised that the income limit and prohibited income may apply to you after you are on House payroll.
+The 2017 limit on outside earned income for Members and employees compensated at or above the "senior staff" rate was \$27,765.
+The 2018 limit is \$28,050.
+In addition, certain types of income (notably honoraria, director's fees, and payments for professional services involving a fiduciary relationship) are totally prohibited for Members and senior staff.
+Source (include date of receipt for honoraria) ABC Trade Association, Baltimore, MD (July 15) Examples: State of many April County Board of Education Lawrence Roofing First Union of Green Bay WKRP Radio State of Wisconsin Hallmark oţ